perfsonar/docs/install_quick_start.rst

 #.
 You now need to select other hosts to test against.
 You may do so by explicitly adding a host or selecting a *community* and browsing the list (1).
 When you are done adding tests, hit *Save* (2).

     .. image:: images/install_quick_start-configtests3.png
-    .. seealso:: For more information on adding regular tests see :doc:`config_regular_testing`
+    .. seealso:: For more information on adding regular tests see :doc:`manage_regular_tests`
 #.
 After some time you may view the results of your tests by clicking on **Throughput/Latency Graphs** or **Traceroute Graphs** in the left menu (depending on the test type).

     .. image:: images/install_quick_start-graphs.png